-“Rudeness is the weak man’s imitation of strength.” ― Edmund Burke
+“Rudeness is the weak man’s imitation of strength.”— Edmund Burke

 The tricky thing about labelling rude behavior is that it is subjective, based on our personal and unique value systems.
 We consider someone’s behavior rude when it does not align with what we think is courteous and appropriate, and vice versa.
 In other words, what you find offensive conduct may be seen as being bold by another person.

-It’s important to bear in mind that not everyone shares your core values, standards for manners, and personal character.
+But not everyone shares your core values, standards for manners, and personal character.
 Whether you’re at work or on a crowded bus, what we perceive as rudeness can often be unintentional.
 I’ve learned this the hard way during several conversations where my well-intentioned advice was seen as rude and insensitive by the recipient.

 However, there are certain acts and behaviors that most of us can agree are outright rudeness.
 In these instances, it’s not a case of a bruised ego but about being disrespected.
 It comes from ignorance, being inconsiderate, not taking the time to think things through, or merely arrogance.